kyusign/hello-ys/README.md

 python sns_dashboard/main.py setup
 ```

 Running `python sns_dashboard/main.py` without any arguments will launch the setup window on first run.
 If `config.json` already exists and is filled out, the scheduler starts automatically instead.
+You can also run `python -m sns_dashboard` for the same behavior.

 If packaged as an executable, you can invoke the setup with: